neondatabase/neon/docs/rfcs/030-vectored-timeline-get.md

 https://github.com/neondatabase/neon/blob/5c88213eaf1b1e29c610a078d0b380f69ed49a7e/pageserver/src/basebackup.rs#L281-L302.

 Each call must traverse the layer map to gather reconstruct data (`Timeline::get_reconstruct_data`) for the requested page number (`blknum` in the example).
+For each layer visited by layer map traversal, we do a `DiskBtree` point lookup.
+If it's negative (no entry), we resume layer map traversal.
+If it's positive, we collect the result in our reconstruct data bag.
+If the reconstruct data bag contents suffice to reconstruct the page, we're done with `get_reconstruct_data` and move on to walredo.
+Otherwise, we resume layer map traversal.

 That is quite inefficient because:

 1. We do the layer map traversal repeatedly, even if, e.g., all the data sits in the same image layer at the bottom of the stack.
+2. We may visit many DiskBtree inner pages multiple times for point lookup of different keys.
+   This is likely particularly bad for L0s which span the whole key space and hence must be visited by layer map traversal, but may not contain the data we're looking for.
-2. Anecdotally, keys adjacent in keyspace and written simultaneously also end up physically adjacent in the layer files [^1].
+3. Anecdotally, keys adjacent in keyspace and written simultaneously also end up physically adjacent in the layer files [^1].
    So, to provide the reconstruct data for N adjacent keys, we would actually only _need_ to issue a single large read to the filesystem, instead of the N reads we currently do.
    The filesystem, in turn, ideally stores the layer file physically contiguously, so our large read will turn into one IOP toward the disk.